oPisiti/Chatey/README.md

 ![chatey](https://github.com/user-attachments/assets/55049337-73b1-4b95-a861-55e347638850)

 ## Description
-A webchat application using websockets.

-Includes both server and client applications
+A webchat application based on websockets.
+Includes both server and client applications.

+At startup, the client prompts for a username, which will then sign all of their messages.

+Each message sent to and relayed from the server contains a timestamp, the user and the actual message, which are displayed in bubbles via the TUI.

+The TUI also indicates entries and departures from the chatroom.

 ## Setup
 Download rust, clone the repo and use :)